patgpt/my-contentful-portfolio/SECURITY.md

 This information will help us triage your report more quickly.

-Report security vulnerabilities in third-party modules to the person or team maintaining the module.
+For security vulnerabilities found in third-party modules, please report them to the respective maintainer.